-How To Make OTT Chili (Over The Top Chili) On The Traeger
+Smoked Chili Guide: How To Make OTT Chili (Over the Top Chili)

-Over the Top Chili, often referred to as OTT chili, brings together the wood-fired flavor of slow-smoked meat and the bold, spicy flavors of chili into one tantalizing dish.
+Jump To RecipeSmoked Chili, often referred to as Over the Top Chili (OTT Chili), brings together the wood-fired flavor of slow-smoked meat and the bold, spicy flavors of chili into one tantalizing dish all cooked on the Traeger Grill.

 OTT Chili Ingredients